 Every October, we see NFL and MLB teams don pink to support Breast Cancer Awareness Month, which is an annual campaign to increase awareness of the disease.
 Law enforcement agencies throughout California now participate in the Pink Patch Project.
 This year, the San Diego Sheriff’s Department will join the mission.

 A small pink tweak to the uniform patches will let deputies show their support throughout October while supporting breast cancer research.
-The cloth badges and patches are approved only for the one month, but they are available starting August 14 at the DSA Store.
+The cloth badges and patches are approved only for October and are available at the DSA Store.
 Supplies are limited.
-A limited number of long and short sleeve shirts will be stocked, but have your patches sewn on while you wait on Tuesdays and Thursdays.
+A limited number of long and short sleeve shirts will be stocked for Deputies, but have your patches sewn on a current uniform.
 Retired members who wish to support the cause may purchase the commemorative patch.
 All proceeds will support breast cancer research.
-The patches will not be available to the public at this time.

 In October 2015, Irwindale Police Department launched the Pink Patch Project as a grassroots awareness project that quickly expanded to include at least 60 law enforcement agencies in Southern California.
 San Diego is one of the latest to join the cause.
 The pink patches are intended to encourage conversation with the community and increase public awareness about the importance of early detection and the ongoing fight against the disease.